Kaleab-A/socks-matching/Notes/README.md

 - If orientation highly affects the model's performance, then we will force the client to take the picture in a specific orientation.
 TO be able to do this later, the image should be taken with consistent orientation, before we apply image augmentation.

 <h4><center><b style="color:lime">**** Dec 24, 2023: Taking images of socks found missing in West House's Laundry Room - (49 images)****</b></center></h4>

+## 4. &nbsp; How to train the model

+### Options

+- Using tranfeer learning
+  - <b>Option 1:</b> Take off the last layer of the model and feed the image.
+Take the last layer (hoping it contains information for extracted features) and do this for 2 image.
+Now you have 2 vectors with same size.
+Then use cosine similarity or euclidean distance b/n them.
+Feed that to a new trainable neural network.
+When training the new network, augmented images of the same sock should give a 1 (pair) and augmented images of different socks should give a 0 (not pair).
+  - <b>Option 2:</b>

 ## Reference / Reference